 From there, you have the choice between a USB microphone, such as the ever-popular Blue Yeti, or an XLR microphone, like Shure’s SM7B Vocal Microphone.
 USB mics plug directly into your computer and are great for beginners or anyone with a limited budget or space.
 XLR microphones require additional equipment (which we will get to later) but tend to be higher quality and allow for a better degree of control over your sound.

 Binaural microphones, like the 3Dio FS, are also growing in popularity among ASMR creators, although you may want to get your feet wet before switching to one of these.
-You can also check out more options for ASMR microphones here.
+You can also check out more options for the best ASMR microphones here.

 Even if you are focusing on auditory ASMR, you’ll likely want to include a video component to remain competitive and stick out among search results.
 Plus, some viewers simply prefer experiencing ASMR both visually and aurally.